Follow our LinkedIn Page for Updates

-To be eligible for an award, the project must have a date of substantial completion or acceptance for maintenance between October 1, 2022 and September 30, 2023.
+To be eligible for an award, the project must have a date of substantial completion or acceptance for maintenance between October 1, 2024 and December 31, 2025.
 For the planning category, the project must have received a record of decision or the equivalent between the dates listed above.
 Engineering consultants and contractors can also submit applications for the awards.
+Applications must be submitted by February 14, 2026.

-The award winners will be announced at the 2024 MdQI Conference on February 7 & 8.
+The award winners will be announced at the Awards Banquet in 2026.

 This award will be given to one project over $5 million dollars and one under $5 million dollars, selected by each MDOT Transportation Business Unit (TBU) in MdQI (MAA, MDTA, MPA, MTA, SHA), by the County Engineers Association of Maryland (CEAM) and the Baltimore City Department of Transportation (BCDOT) as their highest quality project from a design and construction perspective.
 The MDOT, County or Baltimore City design and construction Project Managers, the Engineering Consultant and the General Contractor will receive awards.